 § 147-64.4.
 Definitions.

-(1) "Audit". - An independent review or examination of government organizations, programs, activities, and functions.
-The purpose of an audit is to help ensure full accountability and assist government officials and employees in carrying out their responsibilities.
-The elements of such an audit are:
+(2a) Audit. - An independent review or examination of State agency organizations, programs, activities, and functions.
+The purpose of an audit is to help ensure full accountability and assist State agency officials and employees in carrying out their responsibilities.
+The elements of an audit are as follows:

 a.
-Financial and compliance: to determine whether financial operations are properly conducted, whether the financial reports of an audited entity are presented fairly, and whether the entity has complied with applicable laws and regulations; and,
+Financial and compliance: to determine whether financial operations are properly conducted, whether the financial reports of a State agency are presented fairly, and whether the State agency has complied with applicable laws.

 b.
-Economy and efficiency: to determine whether the entity is managing or utilizing its resources (such as personnel and property) in an economical and efficient manner and the causes of any inefficiencies or uneconomical practices, including inadequacies in laws and regulations, management information systems, administrative policies and procedures, or organizational structures; and,
+Economy and efficiency: to determine whether the State agency is managing or utilizing its resources (such as personnel and property) in an economical and efficient manner and the causes of any inefficiencies or uneconomical practices, including inadequacies in laws, management information systems, administrative policies and procedures, or organizational structures.

 c.
-Program results: to determine whether the desired results or benefits are being achieved, whether the objectives established by the General Assembly or other authorizing body are being met, and whether the agency has considered alternatives which might yield desired results at lower costs.
+Program results: to determine whether the desired results or benefits are being achieved, whether the objectives established by the General Assembly or another authorizing body are being met, and whether the State agency has considered alternatives that might yield desired results at lower costs.

 d.
 An audit may include all three elements or only one or two.
 It is not intended or desirable that every audit include all three.
 Economy and efficiency and program result audits should be selected when their use will meet the needs of expected users of audit results.